 Other real estate owned is comprised of properties acquired through foreclosure.
 These properties are carried at the lower of the recorded loan balance or their estimated fair value net of disposal costs.
 When the recorded loan balance exceeds the fair value of the property, the difference is charged to the allowance for loan losses at the time of acquisition.
 Subsequent declines in value from the recorded amount, if any, and gains or losses upon disposition are included in non-interest expense or income as appropriate.
 Operating expenses related to other real estate owned are charged to non-interest expense in the period incurred.
-As of December 31, 2016 and 2015, the Bank had \$576,500 in other real estate owned, respectively.
+As of December 31, 2017, there were no OREO properties and as of December 31, 2016 the Bank had \$576,500 in other real estate owned.